 The Gold from the Stone Foundation

 The Gold from the Stone Foundation was set up as a registered charity in 2016 to support the Christmas Dinner project.
-To find out how to receive funding, or to set up your own Christmas Dinner get in touch.

 “I am not defined by darkness” Confided the night